scipy/scipy/doc/source/dev/api-dev/array_api.rst

       b = xp.asarray([0, 2, 5])
       toto(a, b)

 Then ``dev.py`` can be used with he new option ``-b`` or ``--array-api-backend``::

   python dev.py test -b numpy -b pytorch -s cluster

 This automatically set ``SCIPY_ARRAY_API`` appropriately.
-And if wanted, to test a different device, ``SCIPY_DEVICE`` can be manually set. e.g.
+And if wanted, to test a different device, a second environment variable only used in the test suite, ``SCIPY_DEVICE``, can be manually set.
+Valid values depend on the array library under test, e.g. for PyTorch (currently the only library with multi-device support that is known to work) valid values are  ``"cpu", "cuda", "mps"``.
+So to run the test suite with the PyTorch MPS backend, use:
-``SCIPY_DEVICE=mps python dev.py ...``.
+``SCIPY_DEVICE=mps python dev.py test -b pytorch``.

-Finally, there is a GitHub action workflow which runs ``pytorch-cpu``.
+Note that there is a GitHub Actions workflow which runs ``pytorch-cpu``.

 Additional information
 ----------------------

-Here are some additional resources which motivated and helped during the development phase:
+Here are some additional resources which motivated some design decisions and helped during the development phase:

 * Initial `PR <https://github.com/tupui/scipy/pull/24>`__ with some discussions
 * Quick started from this `PR <https://github.com/scipy/scipy/pull/15395>`__ and